saffyalam/riskthinking/README.md

 # riskthinking

-Create a Dockerfile that contains the necessary commands to build a Docker image for the workflow.
+We need tp create a Dockerfile that contains the necessary commands to build a Docker image for the workflow.
 Here's an example Dockerfile:

 Copy code